 While managing her store and career, Kime continued to make art full-time.
-She was picked up by art agent Marsea Goldberg of New Image Art who connected her with collectors, landed her creative projects with Urban Decay, Vans and Microsoft and included her paintings in exhibitions at Art Basel Miami.
+She was picked up by art agent Marsea Goldberg of New Image Art who connected her with collectors, landed her creative projects with Urban Decay, Vans, Microsoft, and included her paintings in exhibitions at Art Basel Miami.

-Bright, bold and free, her paintings feature powerful and unapologetic women in layered and dreamlike scenes.
-Though seemingly disparate, she seamlessly coalesces various technical approaches including figurative painting, text and abstract gesture.
+Bright, bold, and free, her paintings feature powerful and unapologetic women in layered and dreamlike scenes.
+Though seemingly disparate, she seamlessly coalesces various technical approaches including figurative painting, text, and abstract gestures.
 Like her shop, the paintings are a perfect summation of Kime’s interests – her love of fashion, her appreciation of femininity, and the freedom that comes with creativity.

 [Calder Anderson] What drives your art practice?
 Why do you make the work you do?

 [Kime Buzzelli] The real drive comes from the magical meditative state that occurs when I truly let go and allow myself to relax while I make layers and layers of imagery.
 This zone isn't always easy to get, but when I eventually sink in, it's like I'm locked in a trance and things come easily.
 It’s really special to tap into this zone and allow myself to be a conduit for ideas and imagery to flow through.

 [CA] I love that your paintings articulate solely feminine characters.
 Why focus on females?

 [KB] Women are exciting and powerful.
 I am constantly inspired and amazed by their ability to transform.
 They never seem to bore me as subject matter.
 I suppose they radiate the energy that I want to replicate.